DatNguyen97-VN/cellrv32/README.md

 - [x] Stage 1: The purpose is to learn how to design a risc-v processor with basic peripherals and the RISC-V instruction set architecture.

-- [ ] Stage 2: Designed a custom RISC-V MCU-class multi-core CPU with lightweight snooping-based cache coherence and heterogeneous acceleration, integrating multiple CPU cores, vector extensions, scratchpad memory, DMA engine, an INT16/INT32 NPU, and a lightweight programmable GPU with parallel compute cores.
+- [ ] Stage 2: Designed a custom RISC-V MCU-class with lightweight
+snooping-based cache coherence and heterogeneous acceleration: integrating multiple CPU cores, vector extensions, scratchpad memory, DMA engine, an INT16/INT32 NPU, and a lightweight programmable GPU with parallel compute cores.